 Figure Out What Their Position Is

 Now, I know the immediate reaction to this is “because they are an asshole!”, but, cut them some slack.
-Ask yourself why they are being an asshole to you, specifically.
+Ask yourself why they are being particularly difficult with you, specifically.
 What is making them tick about you?

-The guy at my first internship was immediately competitive.
-He would make mistakes (or make me make mistakes) and blame them on me, call me out on things in front of the whole department, and just generally treat me like crap.
+I worked with somebody who was immediately competitive with me.
+He would make mistakes and blame them on me, call me out on things in front of the whole department, and just generally throw me under the bus at ever chance.

 I really couldn’t figure out why until somebody else pointed it out for me.

-The mistakes that I made, if any, would be a direct reflection of his supervision and training skills; this was of utmost important since we were working in the training department.
+The mistakes that I made, if any, would be a direct reflection of his supervision and mentorship skills.
+How he acted toward me made a lot more sense after I figured out why.

 Understand Their Position